Skiggz/jira-pal/README.md

 * If things seem to get totally borked, try running `jira logout`, `jira evict` and then re running `jira init`.
   * These are always safe bets to start over.

-##Hacking

-* If you are using jira locally via pulling down the repo, and using the live version via npm you may want to:
-  * Alias your local jira-pal jira.js file for ease of use

 ##Usage

 * `jira <command> <options`